parallella/openeda/README.md

 OpenEDA:
 =====================================

-These variables represent all the informsation needed to implement a leading edge chip.
+These variables represent all the information needed to implement a leading edge chip.
 The arguments will depend on actual EDA tools being used.
 For exmple, some tool verilog read commands support the "-y" argument.
 We assume tcl script exists to drive each tool using these variables

 ## PROJECT SETTINGS